- Clinical science

 - Clinical features: restriction of movement, muscle stiffness

 - Prophylactic measures against recurrence

 Progressive generalized disease (myositis ossificans progressiva/fibrodysplasia ossificans progressiva)

 - Etiology: extremely rare, autosomal dominant hereditary disease

 - Pathophysiology: Fibrocytes produce bone tissue instead of scar tissue in all types of trauma.

 - Generalized ossification mainly from cranial to caudal (life-threatening if the respiratory muscles are affected)

-- Malformation of the large toes is frequently observed at birth.
+- Malformation of toes is frequently observed at birth.

 We list the most important complications.
 The selection is not exhaustive.